sunsided/janusgraph-docker/README.md

 docker exec -it janusgraph_janus_1 ./bin/gremlin.sh
 ```

+The `python-test` subdirectories contains some simplistic Python scripts to test communication with JanusGraph.

 Sources for the `Dockerfile` and their surroundings were basically straight from Titan:

 * [efaurie/docker-titan-cassandra](https://github.com/efaurie/docker-titan-cassandra)